island-rush/K2/README.md

 - Files need to be hosted on a network (files = repository)
 - Database accessible (use db_create) through that network (local or external)
 - Have a good understanding of PHP, Javascript, HTML, CSS, MySQL and Networking (web-hosting)

+# TODO

+- Better game.php for fewer database queries.
+Only 1 query and cache/store the pieces.
+- Fix piece dragging and popups timing to be more stable.
+- Add wiki type website to explain the game / rules.